johannes-titz/fastpos/README.md

 status](https://www.r-pkg.org/badges/version/fastpos)](https://CRAN.R-project.org/package=fastpos)
 <!-- badges: end -->

-This package provides a fast algorithm to calculate the required sample size for a Pearson correlation to stabilize in the sequential framework of Schönbrodt and Perugini (2013; 2018).
-Basically, you want to find the sample size at which you can be sure that 1-α percent of many studies would fall into a specified corridor of stability around an assumed population correlation and stay inside the corridor if you add more participants to your study.
-For instance, how many participants per study are required so that out of 100k studies, 90% would fall into the region between .4 to .6 (a Pearson correlation) and not leave this region anymore when you add more participants (under the assumption that the population correlation is .5).
-This is also referred to as the *critical point of stability*.
-The approach is related to accuracy in parameter estimation (AIPE) and can be seen as an alternative to power analysis.
-The package fastpos provides a simple way to use the method for sample size planning, but also for simulation studies.
-Compared to the original implementation by Schönbrodt and Perugini (see
+The R package *fastpos* provides a fast algorithm to calculate the required sample size for a Pearson correlation to stabilize in a sequential framework \[@schonbrodt2013;@schonbrodt2018\].
+Basically, one wants to find the sample size at which one can be sure that 1-α percent of many studies would fall into a specified corridor of stability around an assumed population correlation and stay inside the corridor if more more participants are added to the study.
+For instance, *how many* participants per study are required so that out of 100k studies, 90% would fall into the region between .4 to .6 (a Pearson correlation) and not leave this region anymore when more participants are added (under the assumption that the population correlation is .5).
+This sample size is also referred to as the *critical point of stability* for the specific parameters.

-<https://github.com/nicebread/corEvol>), fastpos is much faster and more
+The approach is related to accuracy in parameter estimation \[AIPE, e.g.
-user-friendly.
+@maxwell2008\] and as such can be seen as an alternative to power analysis.
+In contrast to AIPE, the concept of *stability* incorporates the idea of sequentially adding participants to a study.
+Although the approach is young, it already attracted a lot of interest in the psychological research community, which is evident in over 600 citations of the original publication \[@schonbrodt2013\].
+To date there exists no easy way to use sequential stability for individual sample size planning because there is no analytical solution to the problem and a simulation approach is comptutationally expensive.
+The package *fastpos* resolves this issue by speeding up the calculation of correlations.
+The algorithm runs more than 100 times faster than the original implementation, paving the way for a wider usage of the *stability* approach.
+The algorithm runs more than 100 times faster than the original implementation, paving the way for a wider usage of the *stability* approach.

 ## Installation